Applications for the 2017 ACACA programme funding round have now opened. Head to the Australian Government’s GrantConnect website to apply.

 - exchange scientific information to enhance cooperation and develop linkages between Australia and China.

 Specific funding priorities and rounds are set every two calendar years as agreed by the Chinese and Australian governments.
 The programme will call for applications twice during the ACACA 2016 to 2017 programme funding round.
-These calls will occur annually.
-Priorities and target areas of cooperation will be reviewed before the second call for applications.
+These calls will occur at least once per year subject to funding availability.
+Priorities and target areas of cooperation will be reviewed before each call for applications.

 The agreed priorities and target areas of cooperation for the 2016 to 2017 funding round are: